Various studies have found high contamination levels in the US home water supply in recent years.

 Water Treatment Methods: Detailed Reviews

 Now it’s time to dive deep.
-While producing clean water is the final goal of each water treatment method, the working procedure and final water quality differ.
+While producing cleaner water is the final goal of each water treatment method, the working procedure and final water quality differ.

 Reverse Osmosis